 But, there’s one thing I don’t like about all those cute little baby plants – the boring, green plastic containers they come in!

-I discovered by sheer coincidence that a large tin can is the perfect size to set them in – so I decided to try to make them into some stylish plant holders.
+I discovered by sheer coincidence that a large tin can is the perfect size to set them in – so I decided to try to make them into some stylish faux cement diy flower pots.

 I just love how they turned out.
 This project is quick and easy – aside from the initial drying time.
 You just might want to treat your plant babies with some of these new outfits, too!;)

-How to Make Faux Cement Plant Holders out of Tin Cans
+How to Make DIY Flower Pots out of Tin Cans

 Supplies you’ll need: